 If you can go further afield than Tokyo, otaku should visit the Akihabara of Osaka: Nipponbashi Ota Road.
 The Nipponbashi district is famous for the electronic stores that line the Nipponbashi Shotengai Shopping Street, or “Den Den Town.”

-The Nipponbashi Ota Road is just one block west of Sakaisuji, Den Den Town’s main street.
-Ota Road has shops for otaku, like anime and video game figurines and cosplay.
+Exploring Nipponbashi Ota Road in Osaka is yet another highlight on the list of fun things to do in Osaka.
+It is just one block west of Sakaisuji, Den Den Town’s main street.
+Ota Road has shops for otaku, like anime and video game figurines and cosplay items.
 Some of the top spots to visit are the Super Potato for retro games and Wonderland Namba for Japanese Manga.

 There is no shortage of places to visit in Tokyo and beyond for otaku culture.
 Even if you’re not familiar with otaku culture, Akihabara is an exciting and quintessentially Tokyo places that everyone should experience at least once.